GerardRodes/SVG-Icons/README.md

 Attributes placed at wrapper will be applied to all children link elements, this attributes can be overwritted defining them at link element.
 All attributes must be prefixed by `data-`, example: `data-color="black"`.
-To disable an attribute just defined it with an invalid value, example: `data-hover="none"` (this would disable hover effects, however `data-hover=""` would be enough to disabled it)
+To disable an attribute just defined it with an invalid value, example: `data-hover="none"` (this will disable hover effects, however `data-hover=""` would be enough to disabled it)

 ##ATTRIBUTES
 ```